RdotSilva/React-Native-MERN-TrakAct-Activity-Tracker/README.md

 React Native full stack mobile application that allows users to map & keep track of activities such as hiking, biking, running, or walking.

+## How to save an activity

+1. Sign up with email/password to get login access to the application.

+2. Navigate to the "Create" screen using the button navigation bar.

+3. Enter an activity description and press the "Start Recording" button to begin tracking your activity.

+4. Press "Stop Recording" when your activity is finished.

+5. Press "Save Recording" to save your activity to the database.

 ### Prerequisites

 You must first install Expo.